-Following the impacts of Cyclone Gabrielle in February 2023, Council is investigating flood resilience improvements across Tairāwhiti.
+Following the impacts of Cyclone Gabrielle in February 2023, we're investigating flood resilience improvements for the Turanganui, Waimata, Taruheru rivers and the city suburbs of Whataupoko and Mangapapa (city north).

 The Gisborne city area was severely impacted with more than 170 homes flooded, 48 dwellings classified as FOSAL Category 2 with 24 being lifted if viable and 14 impacted due to land instability.
-To address this, we're currently investigating a programme of flood resilience improvements.
+To address this, we're investigating a programme of flood resilience improvements.

 Gisborne city

-Taruheru, Waimata and Turanganui rivers
+Taruheru, Waimata and Turanganui rivers and Whataupoko and Mangapapa suburbs

-The project will identify and deliver cost-effective interventions to reduce the risk of inundation to around 100 dwellings across the Gisborne city catchment.
+The project will identify and deliver cost-effective interventions to reduce the risk of inundation to around 150 dwellings across the Gisborne city catchment.

 It aims to safeguard lives, protect property and community facilities, and improve the resilience of the city's water, wastewater, and stormwater systems.